Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

 To load Openlink virtuoso image:
 ```
-docker pull openlink/virtuoso-opensource-7:latest
+sudo docker pull openlink/virtuoso-opensource-7:latest
 ```
 for a specific version:
 ```
-docker pull openlink/virtuoso-opensource-7:7.2
+sudo docker pull openlink/virtuoso-opensource-7:7.2
 ```
 Before running the container for the first time it is necessary to create a dba password and store it in the $VIRTUOSO_DBA_PWD env variable.
 (We choose to set the variable in the user's .bashrc file.
 If you do the same remember to restart the user's session.)

 The Openlink virtuoso image offers a mounting point `/database/` where the folder containing the database files and the `.ini` file can be mounted to make the data and configuration persistent.

-As an example, an example with the database stored in the current folder:
+Here is an example with the database stored in the current folder:
 ```
-docker run  \
+sudo docker run  \
-    --name docker-virtuoso \
+    --name virtuoso \
     --detach \
     --restart always \
     --env DBA_PASSWORD=$VIRTUOSO_DBA_PWD \